-Grab yourself BeatsX wireless in-ear headphones for $97 with $30 Apple Music credit
+Grab yourself BeatsX wireless in-ear headphones for $100

 Our friends at Thrifter are back again, this time with a sweet deal on the BeatsX wireless in-ear headphones!

 Bluetooth headphones continue to become more popular, especially since several manufacturers have begun removing headphone jacks from phones.
-This year Apple released a new lineup of Beats headphones, and right now you can pick up a set of the BeatsX wireless in-ear headphones for as little as $97 at Walmart.
-This is around $50 cheaper than Amazon has the headphones for, and Best Buy is offering the over-ear Beats Studio wireless headphones for just $199.99.
+This year Apple released a new lineup of Beats headphones, and right now you can pick up select colors of the BeatsX wireless in-ear headphones for as little as $99.99 at Amazon.
+You can also pick them up from B&H Photo, or Best Buy for the same price.

 Some of the features of the BeatsX headphones include: